Project management career path

 PMO managerProjects and programmes can start and end, whereas the PMO is a department that forms part of business-as-usual.
 The PMO manager will not run projects themselves.
 Their role is typically to ensure consistency in approach to selecting, planning, running and closing projects.
 The PMO will be the conduit for project status reporting, performance analysis and information for senior management and is likely to have very solid project management experience themselves.

 The APM Role Profiler has been developed to assist individuals in identifying their existing project management strengths and weaknesses, utilising APM role profiles and a subset of competences from the APM Competence Framework (2nd edition).
-This quick and simple guide is available for members here.

 Project management is a growing profession and changing fast.
 It has never been so important for project professionals to demonstrate their skills and for organisations to assess their capability.
 Project management skills are transferable.
 The tools and techniques of project management are universal and a good project manager should be able to add value in any environment.